sabeelmansuri/Epigenomics/README.md

 Bisulfite sequencing is the most widely-used and popular DNA Methylation analysis technique.
 The core idea is to convert non-methylated cytosine into uracil, but keep methylated cytosine unchanged.
 Then, run a sequencing analysis.
 The converted cytosine (now uracil) will be detected during sequencing as thymine, so every detected cytosine will be a methylated cytosine, giving a clear indication of which regions are methylated.

 ![Bisulfite Conversion](https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Bisulfite_Conversion.png)
-<i><b>Figure</b> The conversion of non-methylated cytosine into uracil, which are read as thymines by sequencing technology.
+<i><b>Figure 7</b> The conversion of non-methylated cytosine into uracil, which are read as thymines by sequencing technology.
 Notice that methylated cytosine are unchanged and remain sequenced as cytosines.</i>

 #### Lab Technique
 The first milestone in a bisulfite sequencing analysis is the treatment of DNA with [bisulfite](https://en.wikipedia.org/wiki/Bisulfite).
 There are three major steps in this protocol: